SaulDoesCode/rilti.js/README.md

 a small robust and unapologetic view layer library built for the front-end

 ##### currently in alpha phase and subject to breaking changes
-feel free to fork, raise issues constructive criticism is welcome
+Feel free to fork, raise issues.
+Constructive criticism is welcome

 ### features
 * lifecycle hooks